Big changes at a top PR platform (and they involve AI)

 (Psst… if you haven’t tried Qwoted yet, use code JONI to get $50 off your first month and two free pitch credits.
 It’s one of my favorite HARO alternatives!)

-My take as a journalist: OK, at risk of alienating myself from nearly all of my colleagues who publicly rail against AI… I don’t actually care that much if a pitch, quote, or even a piece of content from a professional writer had some AI help.
+OK, at risk of alienating myself from nearly all of my colleagues who publicly rail against AI… I don’t actually care that much if a pitch, quote, or even a piece of content from a professional writer had some AI help.
 The only thing I really care about is whether something I’m reading is accurate, original, and interesting.

 The problem is, many publications flat-out ban AI-generated content, which means if you slip me an AI-written quote and I include it in my article, I’m in violation of my contract, which could be a death sentence for my relationship with that editor and publication.